Apang20/React-Todo-App/README.md

 ## About
-- Utilized ReactJS framework and React Hooks.
+- Utilized JavaScript with React hooks and a ReactJS framework.